talwarabhimanyu/nlp_experiments/README.md

   	<img src="./images/Layer10.png" width="100%" />
   </p>

 * **Credits**: A big shoutout to [Hugging Face](https://github.com/huggingface/pytorch-pretrained-BERT/).
-I used their BERT architecture and training code.
-My contribution was finetuning BERT on SquAD 2.0, and writing the code for extracting/visualizing attention.
+I used their BERT implementation and associated training code.
+My contribution was finetuning BERT on SQuAD 2.0, and writing the code for extracting/visualizing attention.